dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-exchange-ews-client/working-with-exchange-mailbox-and-messages/_index.md

 1. Call the ListMessage method and create a message collection.
 1. Loop through the collection and display message information.

-The following code snippet shows you how to connects to an exchange server using EWS and lists messages from the inbox folder.
+The following C# code snippet shows you how to connects to an exchange server using EWS and lists messages from the inbox folder.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-email/Aspose.Email-for-.NET